dstiliadis/tutorial/Instructions.md

 rating again.

 ## Circuit Breaking

-Start a simple server and corresponding service
+Start a simple server and corresponding service.
+We will limit the number of concurrent connections towards a particular service.

 ```
 kubectl apply -f samples/httpbin/httpbin.yaml